okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/okta-account-management-policy/main/index.md

 - Users who are currently activated with a single factor can't enroll new authenticators or sign in to apps that require MFA.
 Refer to this task's prerequisite.
 - Users can lock themselves out if they unenroll too many authenticators.
 Inform your users that they must keep one phishing-resistant authenticator enrolled always.
 If a user doesn't meet the requirements of your Okta account management policy, they can't update their profile settings.
-All fields are read-only, including the Reset, Update, and Remove options for their existing security methods, and the authenticators that they haven't enrolled are hidden.
+All fields are read-only, including the Reset, Update, and Remove options for their existing security methods.
+Also, the authenticators that they haven't enrolled are hidden.

 ## Add a rule for password recovery and account unlock

 Add this rule to require phishing resistant authenticators when users reset their passwords or unlock their accounts.